aaronbloomfield/ccc/hws/daoweb3/index.md

 You don't have to implement the copy link in the Creator column.
 Note that ***ALL*** of your HTML, CSS, and Javascript code must in the dao_XXXXXXXX.html file.
 The *only* thing that can be separate is the web3.js file, which is included in the HTML template above.

-Once deployed, the DAO contract for your final submission should contain at least three proposals: one of which should have expired by the time the assignment is due, and one which will stay open for one week after the assignment (just get the right date; we don't care what time on that day).
+Once deployed, the DAO contract for your final submission should contain at least three proposals: one of which should have expired by the time the assignment is due AND ALSO called `closeProposal()` on it, and one which will stay open for one week after the assignment (just get the right date; we don't care what time on that day).
 The third one is up to you.

 As long as your web page starts the proposal IDs from 0, and increments them for each new proposal, you can view the deployed course-wide DAO to test your web page, as well as your own deployed DAO -- just change the address in your dao_XXXXXXXX.html file.
 But be sure to change it back to your own DAO!
 Note that it needs to work on your DAO by the time you submit it!
 The address for the course-wide DAO is on the Canvas landing page.